 An IOL is placed inside the eye during surgery.
 Corrective glasses may be needed after surgery for reading and close work.
 But they are not as thick and heavy as traditional cataract glasses.

-IOLs are commonly chosen to provide better distance vision than near vision, and glasses are used for sharp near vision.
-But some people choose IOLs that provide better near vision for reading and use glasses for distance vision.
+Most people choose distance-vision IOLs over near-vision IOLs, and they use glasses for sharp near vision.
+But some people choose IOLs that provide better near vision for reading, and they use glasses for distance vision.

 If you are having the lenses in both eyes replaced, your doctor may recommend monovision.
 With monovision, the IOL in one eye provides for better near vision, and an IOL that gives better distance vision is implanted in the other eye.
 Many people who try monovision can adjust to it.
 But it's not an option for everyone.
 One drawback of monovision is that each eye must work more independently.
 This can cause problems with depth perception.
 You may have to adjust your gaze more often to allow one eye or the other to see properly.